fractaledmind/acidic_job/README.md

 end
 ```

+The `unique_by` keyword argument is used to define the unique identifier for a particular execution of the workflow.
+This helps to ensure that the workflow is idempotent, as retries of the job will correctly resume the pre-existing workflow execution.
+The `unique_by` argument can be anything that `JSON.dump` can handle.

+The block passed to `execute_workflow` is where you define the steps of the workflow.
+Each step is defined by calling the `step` method on the yielded workflow builder object.
+The `step` method takes the name of a method in the job that will be executed as part of the workflow.
+The `transactional` keyword argument can be used to ensure that the step is executed within a database transaction.

 The `step` method is the only method available on the yielded workflow builder object, and it simply takes the name of a method available in the job.

 > [!IMPORTANT]